The Golden Phoenix (jin feng) Is The True Original Of Durians

 This is one durian that deserves to be in a class of it’s own.
 While it is comparable to musang king, it is less in-your-face.
 Which is what many people might prefer.

-The taste experience is also markedly different because of the alcohol sensation.
+The taste experience is also markedly different because of the alcohol sensation that attempts to make you feel high.
+Think champagne fused with durian oil.

 The complex taste is so intense that you’d be spending the next moments following that first bite surfing your brain memory to identify where you’ve encountered such tastes before.